mumoshu/terraform-provider-eksctl/README.md

 I have been long considered about developing a K8s controller that allows you to manage eksctl cluster updates fully declaratively via a K8s CRD.
 The biggest pain point of that model is you still need a multi-cluster control-plane i.e. a "management" K8s cluster, which adds additional operational/maintenance cost for us.

-If I implement the required functionality to a terraform provider, we don't need an additional K8s cluster for management, as the state is already stored in the terraform state and the automation is aleady done with `Atlantis`, Terraform Enterprise, or any CI systems like CircleCI, GitHub Actions, etc.
+If I implement the required functionality to a terraform provider, we don't need an additional K8s cluster for management, as the state is already stored in the terraform state and the automation is already done with `Atlantis`, Terraform Enterprise, or any CI systems like CircleCI, GitHub Actions, etc.

 As of today, [the API is mostly there](https://github.com/mumoshu/terraform-provider-eksctl/blob/master/pkg/resource/cluster/cluster.go#L132-L210), but the implementation of the functionality is still TODO.